Rune580/RiskOfOptions/README.md

       StringInputFields have improved newline behavior.
         - InputFieldConfig has a new field `lineType`, it represents TMP's `lineType` enum.
         - SubmitEnum is now marked with the `Flags` attribute, should allow for more fine-tuned input field behavior.
+        - `Shift` + `Enter` will always insert a newline, if the StringInputField is configured to allow newlines, without submitting.
       Because of the above changes, StringInputFields may behave differently to prior versions.
 If you relied on the previous behavior, sorry for making more work for you, but this should make input fields be more reliable.
+      In addition the default behavior for StringInputFields are `MultiLineSubmit` as this mimics the previous behavior the closest.

     2.7.0:
       All numeric InputFields now properly use InvariantCulture, for example numbers are formatted as `1,000,000.20`.